 Lower left abdominal pain is usually a sign of excess gas or constipation.
 Other health conditions that can cause pain in this area include gastrointestinal illnesses, like diverticulitis, abdominal hernias and indigestion.
 Women in particular can have left side abdominal pain during menstruation, with endometriosis or ovarian cysts.

 The type of abdominal pain experiences can range from mild to severe, and it can be reported as a sharp or stabbing pain that comes and goes.
 Other symptoms that can occur with pain include bloating, a feeling of heaviness in the stomach, or regular belching.

-In rare cases, pain on the left side of the abdomen can also be a sign of a heart attack, but there are usually other, more specific symptoms that will accompany it, like chest pain that radiates to the stomach, nausea, shortness of breath, and tingling in the arms.
+In rare cases, lower left abdominal pain can also be a sign of a heart attack, but there are usually other, more specific symptoms that will accompany a heart attack specifically, like chest pain that radiates to the stomach, nausea, shortness of breath, and tingling in the arms.

 1. Excess gas

 Excess gas is one of the most common causes for abdominal pain.
 It frequently occurs with constipation, because when hardened stools remain in the intestines for longer periods, intestinal bacteria starts to ferment and more gas is released.
 Learn more about what causes excess gas.

 Increase in flatulence can also be caused by swallowing more air, from talking while eating, chewing gum, or drinking pop.

 Other related symptoms: Bloating, feeling full or heavy, lack of appetite, and belching.
 Read more about symptoms of excess gas.